material-components/material-components-web/packages/mdc-list/README.md

 #### Pre-selected list item

-When rendering the list with a pre-selected list item, the list item that needs to be selected should contain the `mdc-list-item--selected` or `mdc-list-item--activated` class and `aria-selected="true"` attribute before creating the list.
+When rendering the list with a pre-selected list item, the list item that needs to be selected should contain the `mdc-list-item--selected` or `mdc-list-item--activated` class before creating the list.
+Please see [Accessibility](#Accessibility) section for appropriate aria attributes.

 ```html
 <ul id="my-list" class="mdc-list" role="listbox">